hashchange/backbone.declarative.views/README.md

   <!-- This is a template for a collection view, hence no content. -->
 </script>
 ```

-### Is Backbone.Declarative.Views available to components which are loaded before it?

-Mostly, yes.
-It depends on how you set up your views.
-If you define the template property with `extend()`, before instantiating the view, things will just work.

-But you can run into an edge case if all of the following conditions are met.

-- You load a component which creates its own Backbone.View subtypes.
-- You load the component too early, ie before Backbone.Declarative.Views.
-- While instantiating a view which is supplied by the component, you pass it a template selector as an option.

-In that case, and in that case only, the data attributes of the template won't get applied to the `el` of the view.

-So to be on the safe side, load your view-related components [after Backbone.Declarative.Views][setup].

-Incidentally, [Marionette][] is not affected by that edge case.
-You can load Marionette before Backbone.Declarative.Views, and in fact [you should][setup-marionette].

 ### The template property is set to a selector, but the selector string itself is returned as the template content.
 Why?